CoffeeManApp/traveljournal/README.md

 Tap the Share button (the square with the arrow).
 Scroll down and tap Add to Home Screen.
 Tap Add in the top-right corner.
-This will place the Travel Stash App on your iPhone's home screen like a regular app.
+This will place the Travel Link Saver App on your iPhone's home screen like a regular app.

 ✅ For Android (Chrome or Edge):
 Open this app in Google Chrome or Microsoft Edge.